 HS Codes and how to read them

-A HS code (or Harmonised System code) is an internationally recognised coding system for countries to classify traded goods via the labelled coded cargo.
-A HS code consists of 6 digits, which can be broken down and translated into information and descriptions of the goods being transported.
+HS code (or Harmonised System code) is an internationally recognised coding system for countries to classify traded goods via the labelled coded cargo.
+An HS code consists of 6 digits, which can be broken down and translated into information and descriptions of the goods being transported.
 HS codes are particularly important when importing goods for trade, going through customs clearance, and for warehousing and storage.

 HS codes are a minimum of 6 digits, which match up to product descriptions.
 These descriptions start as broad categories, narrowing into more specific detailed hyponyms.
 Starting with 21 categories, these categories are then split into 99 chapters (with the exception of a few chapters, such as chapter 77 for future use, chapters 98 and 99 to be used for national use, and chapter 99 which is limited to temporary modifications).

-How do you read a HS code?
+How do you read a.
+HS code?

-A HS code is split into the four following:
+HS code is split into the four following:

 E.g. 09= Tea, coffee, mate and spices.